Test Library Blocks

 This example shows how to unit test a reusable component in a library.
 It tests software-in-the-loop (SIL) code generated for a subsystem by using an equivalence test.

 The reusable library subsystem must be at the top level of the library and must have function interfaces to lock down the subsystem interface.
-For information on reusable subsystem libraries, function interfaces, and workflow limitations, see Library-Based Code Generation for Reusable Library Subsystems (Embedded Coder) and SIL Simulation of Model Containing Reusable Library Subsystem Instance.
+For information on reusable subsystem libraries, function interfaces, and workflow limitations, see Library-Based Code Generation for Reusable Library Subsystems (Embedded Coder).

 Set Up the Code Generation Environment